-Click Tools> Floor/Reference Display> Reference Display to turn on the Reference display so that you can see the placement of the walls on Floor 1 while working on Floor 2.
+With the second floor now active, select Tools> Floor/Reference Display> Reference Display to turn on the Reference Display feature so that you can see the placement of the walls on floor 1 while working on floor 2.

 Select Build> Railing and Deck> Straight Railing and click and drag to draw a railing on top of the 1st floor interior walls along the storage area perimeter.

 Select Tools> Floor/Reference Display> Reference Display to turn off the reference floor display.